PySPH: a Python-based framework for smoothed particle hydrodynamics: Acknowledgments

+We thank everyone who has used PySPH in their work and sent their improvements, and reported issues.
 The authors would like to thank the Department of Aerospace Engineering, Indian Institute of Technology Bombay for the generous support as they worked on the development of PySPH.
 In particular, the true academic environment of IIT Bombay has allowed the first author the freedom to work on building tools for computational science.
 We thank Prof.~Amuthan Ramabathiran, for his valuable remarks on the manuscript.
+We are grateful to the anonymous reviewers whose suggestions have improved the manuscript.